Find & Apply For Environmental Technician Jobs In Florida

 Latest Jobs

-The Environmental Technician job market in Florida is thriving with opportunities for those passionate about preserving and protecting the state's natural resources.
-Explore recent job listings below.
+The Environmental Technician job market in Florida is thriving, with opportunities in various industries.
+Check out the latest job listings below.
+Apply today!

 Florida Environmental Technician Industry Trends & Salary Information

-Environmental Technicians in Florida play a crucial role in monitoring and protecting the environment through data collection, analysis, and reporting. - Entry-level Environmental Technician salaries range from $30,000 to $40,000 per year - Mid-career Environmental Specialist salaries range from $40,000 to $55,000 per year - Senior-level Environmental Scientist salaries range from $55,000 to $70,000 per year The history of Environmental Technicians in Florida dates back to the early days of environmental awareness in the 1960s and 1970s, with the establishment of the Environmental Protection Agency (EPA) and the passage of key environmental legislation such as the Clean Air Act and Clean Water Act.
-Over the years, the role of Environmental Technicians has evolved to incorporate advancements in technology, such as GIS mapping and remote sensing, to better track and analyze environmental data.
-Additionally, there has been a shift towards more collaborative and interdisciplinary approaches to environmental management.
-Current trends in the field of Environmental Technician in Florida include a growing emphasis on sustainability practices, renewable energy solutions, and climate change adaptation strategies.
-Environmental Technicians are also increasingly involved in community outreach and education efforts to raise awareness about environmental issues and promote conservation efforts.
+Environmental Technicians in Florida play a crucial role in monitoring and protecting the environment through various testing and analysis processes. - Entry-level Environmental Technician salaries range from $30,000 to $40,000 per year - Mid-career Environmental Specialist salaries range from $40,000 to $55,000 per year - Senior-level Environmental Consultant salaries range from $55,000 to $75,000 per year The history of Environmental Technicians in Florida dates back to the early days of environmental awareness and regulations in the United States.
+With the creation of the Environmental Protection Agency (EPA) in 1970, the need for professionals to monitor and address environmental issues grew significantly.
+Over the years, the role of Environmental Technicians in Florida has evolved to encompass a wide range of responsibilities, including air and water quality testing, hazardous waste management, and environmental remediation projects.
+Technological advancements have also played a significant role in enhancing the efficiency and accuracy of environmental monitoring processes.
+Current trends in the field of Environmental Technicians in Florida include a growing emphasis on sustainability, renewable energy sources, and climate change mitigation efforts.
+As environmental concerns continue to gain global attention, the demand for skilled technicians to address these issues is expected to increase in the coming years.